Branch No. 27

 He must have married a sister of Alexander Stephens or Catherine Baskins (see 5 Hugh StephensLatta), to make his son 3 John Latta marry his first cousin, Letitia Stephens.

-1930's NOTE on branch No. 27: from Robert H Latta talking of 3 JOHN (3) LATTA
+1930's NOTE on Branch No. 27: from Robert H Latta talking of 3 JOHN (3) LATTA

 If James Stephens (see 5 Hugh Stephens Latta) and Letitia Stephens were brother and sister, thenJames Stephens and 3 John Latta were first cousins.
 For 5 Hugh Latta to marry his second cousin, Elizabeth Stephens, his father 3 John Latta and James Stephens must have been first cousins, as Letitia Stephens and James Stephens must have been brother and sister.
 This wouldmake Elizabeth Stephens daughter of James Stephens a second cousin to 5 Hugh Stephens Latta.
 1996 NOTE: Steven B Latta of Greer, SC.
 Of this branch, States that he has done a fair amount of work on the Stephens\Latta connections and after talking with others who also work the Stephens lines have not found that Letitia Stephens and James Stephens were brother and sister.
 He goes on to state that the Father of James Stephens was Alexander Stephens, a Captain in the Revolutionary War .Also that Alexander Stephens was born in Baskins Ferry, PA.
 Not England.